Mirrors and Magic

 PLEASE NOTE: Workshops are on Zoom.
 We are in the EASTERN TIME ZONE and times listed about reflect that.

 Spotlight on You, Spotlight on You, Too, and Your Story, Your Life class sizes are limited to no more than 8 registrants so that each attendee will have time to share a story and receive critical feedback.
-The Braiding Stories workshop is more presentation style with time for a few volunteers to share, but class size is not limited and not all participants will be able to share a story.
+The Braiding Stories and Quick Guide to Personal Storytelling workshops are more presentation style with time for a few volunteers to share, but class size is not limited and not all participants will be able to share a story.

 After registering, you will receive a receipt.
 Login information and details for the class will be sent approximately 4 days prior to that class.
 If you have questions in the meantime, or don’t see the email, please contact stories@bettersaidthandone.com